Digital-Preservation-Finland/knowledge-base/docs/database/solutions/JHOVE/Unrecognized-or-missing-DOCTYPE-declaration-validation-continuing-as-HTML-32/index.rst

 ::

+	JHOVE:	Document must have implicit or explicit HEAD element
-	JHOVE:	Unrecognized or missing DOCTYPE declaration; validation continuing as HTML 3.2 Validator.nu:	Start tag seen without seeing a doctype first.
+	JHOVE:	Unrecognized or missing DOCTYPE declaration; validation continuing as HTML 3.2 Validator.nu:	error: Bad element name .*: Code point “U+003A” is not allowed Validator.nu:	error: Element .* is missing a required instance of child element .*.
+	Validator.nu:	error: End tag for .* seen, but there were unclosed elements.
+	Validator.nu:	error: Non-space characters found without seeing a doctype first.
+Expected “<!DOCTYPE html>”.
+	Validator.nu:	error: Start tag .* seen but an element of the same type was already open.
+	Validator.nu:	error: Stray start tag .*.
+	Validator.nu:	error: Unclosed element .*.
+	Validator.nu:	Start tag seen without seeing a doctype first.
 Expected ..!DOCTYPE html

 Notice: any operation suggested on this page should be carefully considered before use, as this article is in continuous development.